Every Girl is Important

 Traditions are also a special part of Illahee – Campfires, Sunday’s worship in the Woodland Chapel, fried chicken dinners, floating wish boats on the final night of the session – are all part of the Illahee experience.
 Director Laurie Strayhorn observes, “Children need tradition in changing world.
 We find campers looking forward to and counting on these events now as much as the girls of the 1920’s did.
 Songs around a campfire and living in an open air cabin are experiences that girls today enjoy just as much as their great-great-grandmothers did.”

 Illahee’s framework of tradition allows for innovations and improvements to the programs.
 The Strayhorns are committed to making Camp Illahee the best summer camp for girls where each camper can expect to have a great experience.
-Varied activities from arts to adventures, Illahee’s Hannah Ford Farm outpost, a high ropes course, extensive horse-back riding facility and newly renovated tennis courts are recent improvements to camp’s program and facilities.
+Varied activities from arts to adventures, Illahee’s Hannah Ford Farm outpost, a high ropes course, extensive horse-back riding facility and newly added pickleball courts are recent improvements to camp’s program and facilities.
 Only a few minutes from charming downtown Brevard, Illahee’s setting is a world unto itself.

 Illahee is hands down the greatest gift we could give our daughter.
 She absolutely loves every moment at camp and comes home with such confidence and peacefulness.
 I would recommend this experience to anyone looking for a loving, carefree, Christian adventure of a lifetime for their daughter.